Portland gas price comparison: Cheapest gas in the area - News Break

 Portland gas price comparison: Cheapest gas in the area

-(PORTLAND, ME) Depending on where you fill up in Portland, you could be saving up to $0.38 per gallon on gas.
+(PORTLAND, OR) Gas prices vary across in the Portland area, but if you’re willing to head for the cheapest station, you could be saving up to $1.03 per gallon.

-According to a survey by GasBuddy, BJ's at 513 -515 Warren Ave was the cheapest station in the area, with regular listed at $2.81 per gallon at the pumps Wednesday.
-That was compared to Big Apple at 16 Washington Ave, where a gallon of regular was selling for $3.19.
+Space Age at 4140 Se Harrison St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.26 per gallon Wednesday.
+By comparison, the most expensive gallon was at Chevron at 400 W Burnside St, where a gallon of regular was selling for $4.29.

 Check out GasBuddy’s list of stations in the area, starting with the cheapest: